When you need Building Regulations approval from Building Control

 - most electrical work

-Find out about more projects and if they need building regulations on the Planning Portal.
+Visit the following websites to find out about more projects and if they need building regulations:

 If you need approval